mbaumer/us_hep_funding/docs/_states/NC.md

 ```
   Year  Institution                                   Amount ($)
 ------  ------------------------------------------  ------------
-  2018  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON        90,297
+  2018  University Of North Carolina At Wilmington        90,297
-  2017  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON       322,416
+  2017  University Of North Carolina At Wilmington       322,416
-  2013  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON        64,228
+  2013  University Of North Carolina At Wilmington        64,228
-  2012  UNIVERSITY OF NORTH CAROLINA AT WILMINGTON       183,258
+  2012  University Of North Carolina At Wilmington       183,258
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 1 SULI/CCI intern